AbdullahZN/dynamo-node/README.md

 ### Usage

 ---
-In the following methods, first parameter is always the name of the table querying from.

 #### Models

-Init your model, this works even if 'users' table is not created yet We'll use the above model in further examples
+Init your model, this works even if 'users' table is not created yet

+We'll use the same model in further examples

 ```js
 const UserModel = DynamoDB.select('users');